slaytonrnd/CartridgeWriter/README.md

 ================

-Cartridge Writer is a Windows program that can use an Arduino to read / write a DS2433 chip from StrataSys printer cartridges.
+Cartridge Writer is a Windows program that can use an Arduino to read / write a DS2433 chip from Stratasys printer cartridges.

 The code base is written in c# and consists of ports of Benjamin Vanheuverzwijn's stratasys code located at: